Sunday, December 18, 2011

 While I was sitting on the fence about the QWIQ system, I did solve the guide camera conundrum.
-Orion (Telescope and Binocular Center) had begun selling a nice little guide cam, the StarShoot Autoguider, which was very much like KW’s QHY.
+Orion had begun selling a nice little guide cam, the StarShoot Autoguider, which was very much like KW’s QHY (and was in fact made by QHY).
 For $279.00.
 Nice big chip, excellent build quality, ST-4 output, and proven to work with my beloved PHD.
 Orion even included a copy of PHD Guiding in the package.

 I was lucky enough to receive a StarShoot for Christmas 2009 from the wonderful Miss Dorothy.
 I got the cam out once shortly after I unwrapped it, and it appeared to work well, but… Late 2009 was when The Herschel Project got underway and I put my DSLR away for a while.
 With nearly 3,000 dim Herschel Objects awaiting me, I hardly used anything other than my deep sky video camera for dang near two years.
 With the H Project finally under control as of this past fall, though, astrophotography reared its ugly head again as it always does.
 Yes, I’d get the Canon Rebel out of mothballs, but I wanted to fix my guide scope problem first.